Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure

 is said to satisfy $T_{r}$-{\em approximation} if $P$ is open in $\mathcal{O}_{K}^{m}$, and for each $a \in P$ there is an $n$-tuple $T_{f,a}^{<r}$ of (unique) polynomials with coefficients in $\mathcal{O}_{K}$ of degree $<r$ such that

-If $f$ is of class $C^{r}$ in the sense of~\cite{BGN}, they are just the Taylor polynomials of $f$ at $a$ of order $r$ by Taylor's formula (see eg.~\cite[Theorem~5.1]{BGN}).
-The set of points where a definable function $f: P \to K$ is not of class $C^{r}$ is definable and nowhere dense.
+If $f$ is of class $C^{r}$ in the sense of~\cite{BGN}, they are just the Taylor polynomials of $f$ at $a$ of order $r$ by Taylor's formula (see e.g.~\cite[Theorem~5.1]{BGN}).
 Clearly, $f$ satisfies $T_{1}$-approximation if and only if $f$ is 1-Lipschitz.

+Let us mention that the set of points where a definable function $f: P \to K$ is not of class $C^{r}$ is definable and nowhere dense in $P$ (cf.~\cite[Theorem~5.1.5]{C-H-R}).

 We say that a family $(f_{i})_{i \in I}$ of functions $f_{i}: P_{i} \to \mathcal{O}_{K}^{n}$ is a $T_{r}$-parametrization of a subset $X$ in $ \mathcal{O}_{K}^{n}$ if

 and each $f_{i}$ satisfies $T_{r}$-approximation.